DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2023-01-16-core-website-v8.md

 - Cookies page
 - Privacy policy
 - Error pages
-- Upon aspiring/new programme pages
+- Upon programme pages ('aspirant directors' and 'new directors')

 ## Design thinking

 ### Programme content page iterations
-JIM - something about content updates based on issues here?
+We have yet to iterate content based on round 5 user research findings.

-### Purpose of website
+### Purpose of the website
-Users have frequently feedback that the title of the service suggests a resource that contains more information that currently provided.
-They expect to find the following:
+Users have said the title 'Develop your career in child and family social work' promises more than the service offers.
+They expect to see:
-- different career paths across different areas of SW (including non-statutory)
+- different career paths across different areas of social work (including non-statutory)
 - different types of roles, starting salaries and requisites
 - standards and skills descriptions for roles
-- approaches to career progression/ steps
+- approaches to career progression
-- practical tools (e.g. direct tools) and advice to aid different responsibilities
+- practical tools (for example, direct tools) and advice to aid different responsibilities

-These needs were also identified in the discovery phase.
-We have run design workshops and, subsequently, designed potential solutions during the alpha phase.
-These are out of scope for this phase of the project and form part of recommendations for future development of the service.
+These needs were also identified in discovery.
+We ran design workshops and designed potential solutions during alpha.
+These are out of scope for private beta but form part of our recommendations for future development of the service.

-Something like that anyway!

-## What happened next?
+## Next steps
 We'll test these changes in round 6 of user research.